Logo

 Bill Documents

-The bill also requires the Colorado energy office (office) and the
+The bill requires the Colorado water center (center) in the

 Senate: